 - Sasha in Greek Ninja never gets tired of reminding people that...

-- Team Kimba has all four types, and different ones take the lead at different times.
-Phase is definitely a type I, taking the roles of The Smart Guy and The Strategist outside of actual fighting.
-Lancer is a Type II, taking the lead in battles and training.
-Chaka is a Type III, being the one most likely to lead everyone into trouble... and get them out again.
-Generator is a Type IV who is The Chick but also Crazy Awesome.
+- Whateley Universe: Team Kimba has all four types, and different ones take the lead at different times.
+Phase is definitely a mastermind, taking the roles of The Smart Guy and The Strategist outside of actual fighting.
+Lancer is a levelheaded leader, taking the lead in battles and training.
+Chaka is a headstrong leader, being the one most likely to lead everyone into trouble... and get them out again.
+Generator is a charismatic leader.

 - Interestingly enough Batman is the leader of the Justice League in Young Justice.
-Word Of God claims he is not the original leader; the League holds periodic elections and this happens to be his term.
-He seems to be a Type I.
+Word of God claims he is not the original leader; the League holds periodic elections and this happens to be his term.
+He seems to be a mastermind.

-- In Young Justice: Invasion, Nightwing is a Type I.
+- In Young Justice: Invasion, Nightwing is a mastermind.

-- Robin of Teen Titans, depending on the situation, is either a Type II or Type III.
+- Robin of Teen Titans, depending on the situation, is either a levelheaded leader or headstrong leader.

-- Leonardo of Teenage Mutant Ninja Turtles.
-Type II.
+- Leonardo of Teenage Mutant Ninja Turtles is a levelheaded leader.

 - Beast Wars has

 - Optimus Primal as the leader of the heroic Maximals.
 Optimus makes a pretty good example of a levelheaded leader: He was the leader of the expedition that the tean was on before the show started, he sometimes succumbs to The Chains of Commanding, and (in season one, at least) is often questioned by Dino-bot and Rat Trap.
 He is willing to lead his troops into battle, or hang back and direct commands if need be.
 And while he definitely prefers to have a plan, he is certainly capable of improvising and reacting quickly.